monico-moreno/nodejs-docs/macos-catalina.md

 2. Install the package.
 3. Run the [_acid test_ steps above](#The-acid-test).

 ### I did all that and the acid test still does not pass :-(
+(monico 3/28/2020: the steps below worked for me...steps up to `xcode-select --install` and I was fine after that)
 1. `sudo rm -rf $(xcode-select -print-path)`  # Enter root password.
 No output is normal.
 2. `sudo rm -rf /Library/Developer/CommandLineTools`  # Enter root password.
 2. `xcode-select --install`